Starting Your Career in Industrial Automation

 These types of vocational courses are designed to be role specific, equipping students with key skill sets needed to enter the workplace as a technician.
 For example, The HND – Instrumentation and Control Engineering offered by Teeside University includes modules on PLC programming and Analogue Electronics.

-The entry requirements for vocational training is normally a highschool diploma making this an ideal choice if you don’t want to take the time and expense of an honours degree course.
+The entry requirement for vocational training is normally a high school diploma, making this an ideal choice if you don’t want to take the time and expense of an honours degree course.
 HNDs in Instrumentation and control are offered by the following institutions in the UK

 Apprenticeships